What is alternative finance?

 There are several reasons why businesses are turning to alternative lenders in place of traditional banks.
 These include:

 The average bank loan takes weeks to complete, with the decision alone taking up to seven days.
 This can be even longer if your assets need to be valued against a secured loan.
-In comparison, alternative lenders can have a decision-in-principle with you within 24 hours and money in your account in as little as 48 hours.
+In comparison, alternative lenders can send you a decision-in-principle - and sometimes even the funds - in as little as 24 hours.